Borges Fiction

 - Commentaries

-After the Dutton Aleph went out of print, American readers were forced to wait until 1998 for Viking’s Collected Fictions, which restored the original stories of El Aleph in new Hurley translations.
+After the Dutton The Aleph and Other Stories 1933–1969 went out of print, American readers were forced to wait until 1998 for Viking’s Collected Fictions, which restored the original stories of El Aleph in new Hurley translations.
 In 2004, the Aleph stories were finally published as an individual book, Penguin Classic’s The Aleph and Other Stories—although a better title might have been Aleph and the Maker, as this 2004 edition also includes prose pieces from 1960’s El hacedor!
 Alas, Borges’ “Autobiographical Essay” has yet to be reprinted.
 That, along with Borges’ own commentary, makes finding a copy of Dutton’s The Aleph and Other Stories worth the effort.

 El hacedor